Two people with the exact same disease can have very different outcomes. Why is that?

-When you cannot do what you were once able to do effortlessly, it’s only natural that you would feel sad about losing your sense of self.
+It's natural to feel sad when you have chronic pain because you can no longer do what you were once able to do effortlessly, so you've lost your sense of self.
 Unfortunately, over time, this sadness can lead to hopelessness and helplessness and spiral into depression.
-It makes you want to isolate yourself which is the worst thing you can do.
+It’s best to address sadness before it becomes depression.

 The timing of when you express anger is very important.
 Don’t talk to others when you’re in a rage – this will only damage your relationship and hurt your chances of getting what you want out of the conversation.
-But don’t lock your anger inside either – this will cause your pain to increase or result in you blowing up at a later time.
+But don’t lock your anger inside either – this will cause your pain to increase or result in you blowing up later.
 Instead, let the other person know you’re angry so that it opens up the lines of communication.
 Then literally go cool off – use an ice pack or cold shower or go to a cooler place.
 Or take some slow, deep breaths.
 During the time that you’re cooling down, clarify to yourself why you’re angry (if you can) and then use the motivation that anger gives you to let the other person know why you’re angry and ask for what you want from them.